 Canada's national housing agency.
 Find general info on housing.

-Choice in Supports for Independent Living (CSIL) is a self-directed option for home support clients.
+A self-directed option for home support clients.
 CSIL clients receive funds directly from their local health authority to purchase home support services.
 Clients become employers who manage their home support, from hiring and supervising staff to overseeing how CSIL funds are spent.

 People eligible under CLBC can be connected to housing resources and receive residential support in the form of supported living, shared living, or staffed residential living